 It might behoove Huntsman if the Russians believe he has Trump’s ear.
 But the two are not that close and may have differing views about how to proceed.
 Any pronounced difference might cause Trump to sideline Huntsman.

 (Some believe Rex Tillerson is receiving the cold shoulder because of how the Secretary of State handled the human rights report.
 Tillerson had “low-level staffers” give the report via an anonymous phone call.)

 There is no current policy on Russia and the U.S. needs to tread carefully.
 Yulia Gorbunova, a researcher at Human Rights Watch, said that Russia is developing a record on human rights that is worse than at any time since the fall of the Soviet Union.

 President Donald Trump released his “skinny” budget last week.
 This is not the final budget but it contains the general blueprint of his plans for various agencies and programs.

 Among the winners are defense and national security agencies.
 Trump plans to increase military spending by $54 billion and to add money to the FBI, Homeland Security, and Customs and Border Protection.
 This would fulfill the promise to his base to be the “law and order” president and to bolster defenses to support his wall along the U.S.-Mexico border.

 Many other important governmental agencies would suffer deep cuts (around 15%-20% on average) that overall seek to reduce the governmental workforce and weaken regulations.
 These agencies include the Environmental Protection Agency, and the Departments of Energy, the Interior, State, Housing and Urban Development, and Commerce.
 The EPA alone might suffer a cut of at least 25% percent and the State Department might face a 28% cut.

 Among the programs that might be cut involve solar energy, biofuels, and other alternative energy sources.
-Conservatives argue that those programs give certain business preference over others.
+Conservatives argue that those programs give certain business preferences over others.